WebKitForWindows/WebKitRequirements/RELEASING.md

 ## Continuous Integration

-The WinCairoRequirements repository uses [Drone](https://drone.io) to build the release when a tag is pushed.
+The WebKitRequirements repository uses [Drone](https://drone.io) to build the release when a tag is pushed.
 It will create a GitHub release associated with the tag and create the distribution for 32 and 64-bit WinCairo builds.